createdotnet/blog/_posts/2015-01-07-pagebuilder.markdown

 ![Container and Content Block hierarchy diagram]({{ site.baseurl }}/images/posts/pagebuilder-container-cb-diagram.jpg)

-In keeping with our ethos of avoiding using jQuery the only part of the Page Builder code that uses it is the drag and drop functionality, we made a point of ensuring everything else was vanilla Javascript.
+In keeping with our ethos of avoiding using jQuery the only part of the Pagebuilder code that uses it is the drag and drop functionality, we made a point of ensuring everything else was vanilla Javascript.

 We did this to decrease reliance on an external library for a key feature, and because we believe it's better (although, not always) to call a native Javascript function than having to call a jQuery function, which often in turn calls a number of other jQuery functions to then run the native Javascript code.